 The infusion itself is painless for most people, although some people may experience side effects such as headaches or nausea during treatment.
 Your nurse will monitor you for any adverse reactions.

-Iron infusions are a largely painless, minimally invasive medical procedure.
+These types of treatments are largely painless, minimally invasive medical procedures.
 Patients may experience a brief pinching sensation as the needle is inserted into the vein.
 Some patients report temporary side effects such as headaches and nausea during or after treatment.
 These side effects typically resolve on their own within a day or two.